jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_COMMAND_showCommandHelp='help'
 CMD_COMMAND_this=''
 CMD_DESCRIPTION__menu='Show a menu with sub commands for the current command.'
-CMD_DESCRIPTION_selfBuild=$'Index all the command and libraries present in the valet user directory and installation directory.\n\nThis command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.\n\nPlease check https://jcaillon.github.io/valet/docs/new-commands/ or check the examples in examples.d directory to learn how to create and modified your commands.\n\nThis scripts:\n\n- Makes a list of all the eligible files in which we could find command definitions.\n- For each file in this list, extract the command definitions.\n- Build your commands file (in your valet user directory) from these definitions.\n- Makes a list of all `libs.d` directories found in the user directory.\n\nYou can call this script directly in case calling valet self build is broken:\n\n valet.d/commands.d/self-build.sh'
+CMD_DESCRIPTION_selfBuild=$'Index all the command and libraries present in the valet user directory and installation directory.\n\nThis command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.\n\nPlease check https://jcaillon.github.io/valet/docs/new-commands/ or check the examples in examples.d directory to learn how to create and modified your commands.\n\nThis scripts:\n\n- Makes a list of all the eligible files in which we could find command definitions.\n- For each file in this list, extract the command definitions.\n- Build your commands file (in your valet user directory) from these definitions.\n- Makes a list of all `libraries.d` directories found in the user directory.\n\nYou can call this script directly in case calling valet self build is broken:\n\n commands.d/self-build.sh'
 CMD_DESCRIPTION_selfConfig=$'Open the configuration file of Valet with your default editor.\n\nThis allows you to set advanced options for Valet.'
 CMD_DESCRIPTION_selfDocument=$'Generate the documentation and code snippets for all the library functions of Valet.\n\nIt will parse all the library files and generate:\n\n- A markdown file with the documentation.\n- A bash file with the prototype of each function.\n- A vscode snippet file for each function.'
 CMD_DESCRIPTION_selfExport=$'If you want to use Valet functions directly in bash, you can use this command like this:\n\n```bash\neval "$(valet self export 2>/dev/null)"\n```\n\nThis will export all the necessary functions and variables to use the Valet log library by default.\n\nYou can optionally export all the functions if needed.'